xively/simulator/CONTRIBUTING.md

    git checkout -b my-branch development
   ```

-- create your patch.
-Include test cases.
+- create your patch, include test cases

-- commit your changes using a descriptive commit message that follows our [commit message conventions](#commit-message-format).
+- commit your changes using a descriptive commit message that follows our [commit message conventions](#commit-message-format)

 - push your branch to GitHub:
   ```shell